 Itinerary: Salento, Lecce, Otranto, Santa Maria di Leuca, Gallipoli

-The typically red soil of Salento is very suitable for agriculture and it is mainly cultivated with olive trees.
-In fact, the 8% of the world's olive oil production comes from this area.
+The typical red soil of Salento is very suitable for agriculture and it is mainly cultivated with olive trees.
+In fact, 8% of the world's olive oil production comes from this area.
 You will see everywhere these beautiful olive trees with their huge twisted trunks.